The CdLS Multidisciplinary Clinic for Adolescents and Adults provides a comprehensive, day-long evaluation for individuals 12 or older with CdLS.

 - Behavioral Psychology

 Any individual age 12 or older with CdLS can attend with their families.
 Clinics occur each spring and fall and can accommodate up to eight individuals.
 A Family Service Coordinator from the Foundation always attends to provide support.
+Our next clinic is Saturday April 12.

 The goals of the clinic are: